ThiThuGiangLuu/ACS-adoption-decision-pathway/README.md

 ### Supplementary Information 5: Impact pathway validation and detailed results of the testing

-`SI5-detailed results of the tests.pdf` constains all detailed results of model testing
+`SI5-detailed results of the tests.pdf` contains all detailed results of model testing